spipm/BraekerCTF_2024_public/readme.md

 # BraekerCTF 2024

 This is the source code from the BraekerCTF 2024 by spipm (sipke@factosec.nl).
 It is a jeopardy-style hacking competition, and it ran from 23 February 2024 to 24 February 2024.
-Status and results can be found [here](./results.md) and write-ups on [CTFTime](https://ctftime.org/event/2181).
+Status can be found [here](./stats.md).

 ### Winners